jnmayhook/Team-Profile-Generator/README.md

 ![app demo]()

 The application prompts you with a series of questions:
--
--
--
--
+- What is your Managers name?
+What is your Manger's ID?
+What is your Manger's Email Address?
+What is your Managers Office number?
+- What is your Intern's name?
+What is your Intern's ID?
+What is your Intern's Email Address?
+What is your Intern's School?
+- What is your Engineer's name?
+What is your Engineer's ID?
+What is your Engineer's Email Address?
+What is your Engineer's Git Hub profile?

-When all the questions are answered, a README file is dynamically outputted into the Repo.
+When all the questions are answered a Team Profile file is dynamically outputted here, /dist/team-profile.html.

 ## Technologies

-- HMTL
+- HMTL/CSS
 - JavaScript
 - Node
-- Inquirer
+- Express
 - Jest

 ---